 Mail and Flowers

 When mail or flowers arrive, volunteers deliver them to you as promptly as possible.
-Flower arrangements are not allowed in the Intensive/Coronary Care Unit (ICU/CCU).
+Flower arrangements are not allowed in the Intensive Care/Coronary Care Unit (ICU/CCU).

-The Gift Shop on the First Floor is operated by volunteers.
+The Gift Shop on the first-floor lobby is operated by volunteers.
 It carries fresh floral arrangements, gifts, jewelry, toys, stationery, magazines, and sundries.
-The shop is open weekdays from 10 a.m. to 8 p.m., and from 1 p.m. to 4 p.m. on weekends.
+The shop is open weekdays from 10:00 am to 8:00 pm, and from 1:00 pm to 4:00 pm on weekends.
+To place an order or for more information, please call 908-237-5483.

 Smoking is prohibited in all areas of Hunterdon Healthcare.
 The entire campus is smoke-free (both inside and outside the hospital facility).